-Each common share entitles the holder thereof to one vote at an ordinary general meeting and an extraordinary general meeting.
+Subject to the following, each common share entitles the holder thereof to one vote at an ordinary general meeting and an extraordinary general meeting.
+An automatic double voting right is granted to each share held in registered form for a period of two years.
 Attendance and the exercise of voting rights at ordinary general meetings and extraordinary general meetings are subject to certain conditions.
-In order to vote, a shareholder must have his common shares registered in his name in a shareholder account maintained by or on behalf of the Company at least five days prior to the meeting.
+In order to vote, a shareholder must have his common shares registered in his name in a shareholder account maintained by or on behalf of the Company at least two days prior to the meeting.
 Each common share confers on the shareholder the right to one vote.
 A shareholder has the right to vote at the meeting in person, to vote by mail or to vote by proxy.
 Under French law, the Company is obliged to send a vote by mail form to its shareholders, together with the text of the resolutions to be voted upon at the meeting to those of its shareholders that request it.
 However, if the Company elects, or is required under other applicable law, to send out to and solicit proxies from its shareholders, then it must always accompany the proxy form with a vote by mail form.
 Any abstention or lack of response in respect of a specific resolution on a vote by mail form will be construed as a vote against such resolution.
 A shareholder also has the option of completing a form of proxy to appoint a proxyholder (who must be the shareholder's spouse or another shareholder) to represent the shareholder at the meeting.
 If a proxy form does not indicate who is entitled to vote on behalf of the shareholder, the shareholder will be deemed to have approved all resolutions that have been approved by the Board of Directors of the Company and to have voted against any resolution not approved by the Board of Directors.
 When common shares will be held through nominees, those nominees shall be the sole "registered holders" and all rights described herein shall be derived solely from the beneficial holders' relationship with their nominees.